moov-io/iso8583-connection/README.md

 * SendTimeout - sets the timeout for a Send operation
 * IdleTime - sets the period of inactivity (no messages sent) after which a ping message will be sent to the server
 * PingHandler - called when no message was sent during idle time.
 It should be safe for concurrent use.
-* UnmatchedMessageHandler - called when message from the server received and no matching request for it was found.
-ExceptionHandler should be safe for concurrent use.
+* UnmatchedMessageHandler - called when a message from the server is received and no matching request for it was found.
+UnmatchedMessageHandler should be safe for concurrent use.

 If you want to override default options, you can do this when creating instance of a client: